pvigier/pvigier.github.io-jekyll/_posts/2019-08-25-vagabond-choosing-gui-library.md

 I developed a certain number of widgets.
 But it was exhausting and took me a lot of time.
 Thus, I would prefer to use an external library to save some time and have something of better quality.

 Especially because I think that a bad interface can make a game shitty but a great interface rarely makes a game great.
-In other words, a good interface is something expected by players and it is not there that a game can make differences.
+In other words, a good interface is something expected by players and it is not where a game can make differences.
 So I would prefer to spend my time on other parts.

 # SFML libraries